 Our jaw-dropping itineraries showcase environmental wonders and are underscored by a commitment to responsible tourism.

-SUP Wilderness Adventures operates on a not for profit basis, implementing social and environmental projects through our sister brand Two Llamas.
-We use our profits to help remote, impoverished or Indigenous communities, as giving back is central to our ethos.
+SUP Wilderness Adventures profits are used to undertake social and environmental projects, fund scholarships and provide sponsorship to local partners through our sister brand Two Llamas.
+We help remote, impoverished or Indigenous communities, as giving back is central to our ethos.

 We support local businesses by partnering with quality operators and we seek out Indigenous experiences that facilitate sustainable economic development and cultural rescue.